vedran314/Notes-Collection/Vim/execute-macro-to-a-set-of-lines.md

 # In Vim, how do I apply a macro to a set of lines?

+To start recording, press q in normal mode followed by a letter (a to z).
+That starts recording keystrokes to the specified register.
+Vim displays recording in the status line.
+Type any normal mode commands, or enter insert mode and type text.
+To stop recording, again press q while in normal mode.

+To playback your keystrokes, press @ followed by the letter previously chosen.
+Typing @@ repeats the last playback.

 Use the normal command in Ex mode to execute the macro on multiple/all lines: